omnia-network/ic-websocket-sdk-js/README.md

 This repository contains the Rust implementation of IC WebSocket CDK.
 For more information about IC Websockets, see [IC WebSocket Gateway](https://github.com/omnia-network/ic-websocket-gateway).

-> ⚠️ This library is still in development and is not ready for production use.
-Expect breaking changes.

 # Installation

 You can install the library using npm: